yostane/pwa_from_scratch/README.md

 > The minimal HTML, CSS and JavaScript required to power the user interface and when cached offline can ensure instant, reliably good performance to users on repeat visits

-Here, I try to give a synthetic definition (se excuse me if I'm wrong :smiley: ):
+Here, I try to give a synthetic definition (excuse me if I'm wrong :smiley:):

 > The app "shell" is the HTML, CSS and JS and media content of a PWA that is:
 > - Sufficient for browsing online or offline